Zoilus I: Coin types of Zoilos I

 Zoilus I uses a silver coin type similar to that of Euthydemus II, son of Demetrius: Crowned Herakles standing, holding a wreath or diadem in his right hand, and a club and the lion skin in his left hand.
 On some of the coins, which are of lower artistic quality, Herakles is crowned by a small Nike.
 Zoilus I also struck rare gold-plated silver coins with portrait and Heracles.

 In place of his Greek epithet "the just", Zoilus' Indian-standard coins bear the Pali title Dhramikasa ("Follower of the Dharma"), probably related to Buddhism.
 This is the first time this epithet appears on Indo-Greek coinage.
 A few monolingual Attic tetradrachms of Zoilos I have been found.
-Zoilus inherited (or took) several monograms from Menander I.
+Zoilus inherited (or took) several monograms from Menander I. In Pali language, written in Kharoshti script, his name was written as either Jhoila or Jhahila (transliterated), as the Z sound was foreign to Pali (see 'Catalog of the coins of Zoilus I' link below).

 His bronze coins are square and original in that they combine the club of Heracles with a Scythian-type bowcase (for a short recurve bow) inside a victory wreath, suggesting contacts or even an alliance with horse-mounted people originating from the steppes, possibly either the Scythians (future Indo-Scythians), or the Yuezhi who had invaded Greco-Bactria.
 This bow can be contrasted to the traditional Hellenistic long bow depicted on the coins of the eastern Indo-Greek queen Agathokleia.